Solving high-dimensional optimal stopping problems using deep learning: Numerical examples of pricing American-style de riv a tives

-In Table~\ref{tab:ex_BM_Bermudan} we show approximations for the mean and for the standard deviation of $ \mathcal{P} $ and the average runtime in seconds needed for calculating one realisation of $ \mathcal{P} $ for $ d \in \{ 1, 5, 10, 50, 100, 500, 1000 \} $.
-For each case the calculations of the results in Table~\ref{tab:ex_BM_Bermudan} are based on $10$ independent realisations of $ \mathcal{P} $, which have been obtained from an implementation in {\sc Python}.
+The numbers in Table~\ref{tab:ex_BM_Bermudan} were obtained with our standard network architecture with two hidden layers.
+It shows approximations of the mean of $ \mathcal{P} $, of the standard deviation of $ \mathcal{P} $, and of the relative $ L^1 $-approximation error associated with $ \mathcal{P} $, the uncorrected sample standard deviation of the relative approximation error associated with $ \mathcal{P} $, and the average runtime in seconds needed for calculating one realisation of $ \mathcal{P} $ for $ d \in \{ 1, 5, 10, 50, 100, 500, 1000 \} $.
+For each case, the calculations of the results in Tables~\ref{tab:ex_BM_Bermudan}--\ref{tab:ex_BM_Bermudan3} are based on $10$ independent realisations of $ \mathcal{P} $, which were obtained from an implementation in {\sc Python}.
+Furthermore, in the approximative calculations of the relative approximation error associated with $ \mathcal{P} $, the exact number~\eqref{eq:exact_BM_Bermudan} was replaced, independently of the dimension $ d $, by the real number

+(cf.\ Corollary~\ref{cor:id_BM}), which, in turn, was replaced by the value $ 7.894 $.
+The latter was computed in {\sc Matlab} R2017b using the binomial tree method implemented as {\sc Matlab}'s function \texttt{optstockbycrr} with 20,000 nodes.
+Note that \eqref{eq:BM_Bermudan} corresponds to the price of a Bermudan put option on a single stock in the Black--Scholes model with initial stock price $ \chi $, interest rate $ r $, volatility $ \beta $, strike price $ K $, maturity $ T $, and $ N $ possible exercise dates.

+Due to the underlying one-dimensional structure, all examples in Subsection~\ref{sec:low_dimensional} admit an optimal stopping rule which, at each possible exercise date $t_n$, checks whether the current pay-off is above a threshold $c_n \in \R$.
+Therefore, we also apply our algorithm to the example in Subsection~\ref{sec:example_BM_Bermudan} using networks with one input neuron and no hidden layers.
+This corresponds to learning the thresholds $c_n$ from simulated pay-offs with one-dimensional logistic regressions.
+We used the same number of simulations as in Table~\ref{tab:ex_BM_Bermudan} and batch normalisation before the first linear transformation but no batch normalisation before the logistic function.
+As can be seen from Table~\ref{tab:ex_BM_Bermudan2}, the resulting approximations have the same accuracy as the ones of Table~\ref{tab:ex_BM_Bermudan} and, in addition, the computations times are shorter.
+However, as we will see in Subsection~\ref{sec:high_dimensional}, it cannot be hoped that good results can be obtained with a simplified network architecture if the stopping problem is more complex.

+Table \ref{tab:ex_BM_Bermudan3} shows approximations of \eqref{eq:exact_BM_Bermudan} for $d =10$ obtained with networks with $(d+1)$-dimensional input layers and different numbers of hidden layers.
+Again, it can be seen that in this example hidden layers do not improve the accuracy of the results.

-\paragraph{An American put-type example} In this subsection we test the algorithm in Framework~\ref{algo:general} on the example of optimally stopping a standard Brownian motion under a put option inspired pay-off function.
+\paragraph{An American put-type example} In this subsection, we test the algorithm of Framework~\ref{algo:general} on the example of optimally stopping a standard Brownian motion under a put option inspired pay-off function.